yossi126/RUNNER/README.md

 This application was created for our graduation project.

-Because both of us love doing sport (and especially running !), we decided to make a running application with the help of some of our friends.
+Because both of us love doing sport (and especially running !), we decided to make a running application with the help of some of our friends:

 ### Language
 JAVA is the language that we want to write the application OOP based and using data structure.